endlesspint8/endlesspint8.github.io/_posts/2016-08-01-six-pack-project-netherlands.md

 <img src="/gallery/2016/sixpack/tij_max_like.png"> <br>
 <sub>Data source: <a href="http://www.ratebeer.com/" target="_blank">RateBeer</a></sub>

 There's been some movement, but not much.
 Needless to say I was unpleasantly surprised to see BOTH Lagunitas and 't IJ rating so low.
-A further look at ABV and IBU do not hint at much, maybe showing a preference for higher IBU's but Bell's doesn't seem to summer from this.
+A further look at ABV and IBU do not hint at much, maybe showing a preference for higher IBU's but Bell's doesn't seem to suffer from this.

 |Beer|ABV|IBU|Rating|
 |---|---|---|---|